-- CUCORA 2012 introduced the requirement for credit unions to establish a board oversight committee15 which must consist of three or five elected members who are independent of the credit union. - 35.
+- 34. CUCORA 2012 introduced the requirement for credit unions to establish a board oversight committee which must consist of three or five elected members who are independent of the credit union. - 35.
 The board oversight committee has the general duty of overseeing the performance by the directors of their functions and so plays an important role in the governance of the credit union.
 Specifically, the board oversight committee assesses whether the board of directors has operated in accordance with Part IV and Part IVA of the CU Act 1997, as amended; any regulations made for the purpose of those parts; and any other matter prescribed by the Central Bank in respect of which they are to have regard to in relation to the board of directors. - 36.
 The board oversight committee shall have access at all times to the books and documents (including draft documents) of the credit union to enable it to carry out its functions.
-Members of the board oversight committee are entitled to attend all meetings of the board of directors and all meetings of committees of the credit union.
-At least one member of the board oversight committee must attend each meeting of the board16.
+Members of the board oversight committee are entitled to attend all meetings of the board of directors and

-12 Section 56B of the CU Act 1997,as amended.
+&lt;sup>12 Section 56B of the CU Act 1997, as amended.

-13 Section 67 of the CU Act 1997, as amended.
+&lt;sup>13 Section 67 of the CU Act 1997, as amended.

-14 Third Schedule of the CU Act 1997, as amended.
+&lt;sup>14 Third Schedule of the CU Act 1997, as amended.